C++ Arrays - C++ Programming Tutorial

 Initializing an Array in C++

-An array can be initialized in two typical ways:
+An array can be created in two common methods:

 • 1.
 Initializing an Array during Declaration